 - The marinade

-- In a small mixing bowl, add the yogurt, garam masala, red chilli powder (or paprika), cumin powder, minced garlic clove and grated ginger.
+- In a small mixing bowl, add the yogurt, garam masala, red chili powder (or paprika), cumin powder, minced garlic clove, and grated ginger.

 - Mix well to form a paste.

 - Chop the chicken into bite size pieces.

 - Add the chicken to the paste, mix well to coat, and marinate for about 1/2 to 1 hr in the fridge.